aajonusnet/aajonusnet/md/QNA/Q&A Of March 16, 2008.md

 Q: I don't know about that.
 But just like I'm not eating that much.

-Q: But your husband is the one I'm concerned about, because when your hormone levels go up, he has to be more helpful.
+A: But your husband is the one I'm concerned about, because when your hormone levels go up, he has to be more helpful.

 Q: He's out of town.